L30nardoSV/reproduce-ia3-moleculardocking/README.md

 # Reproducing IA^3 2020 Paper: _Parallelizing Irregular Computations for Molecular Docking_

-This repository contains the scripts and configuration files used in the the _Artifact Appendix_ of the aforementioned paper.
+This repository contains the scripts and configuration files used in the _Artifact Appendix_ of the aforementioned article.

 The paper has been published at IEEExplore: https://ieeexplore.ieee.org/document/9407259.